• Skip to primary navigation

 *A half an hour should do the trick.
 Although, for a complete thaw it takes 1-2 hours.

-If your bananas are mashed and in a Ziploc bag, simply place the bag under running water.
-Just make sure it’s sealed well!
+If your bananas are mashed and your storage method was a freezer bag, simply place the bag under running water.
+Just make sure it's sealed well!

-**Some people will also defrost frozen bananas with a microwave for a few minutes.
+**Some people will also thaw frozen bananas in a microwave on the defrost setting for a few minutes.

 Nicely frozen bananas are ready to smoothie, will make your life easier...and your drinks way creamier!